shaiss/agapi/RUN_TESTS.md

 ./run-simple-tests.sh
 ```

 This will execute all the test files and provide a summary of test results at the end.
+The script gives you the option to run basic authentication tests only, or to include advanced tests that create actual data in the database.

 If the script is not executable, you may need to make it executable first: